pirak/firebot-gambling-script/README.md

     - `%amount`: the amount of points the user has won/lost with this gamble.
     - `%newTotal`: the new total amount of currency the user has after the gamble.
+    - `%min`: the minimum amount of points that users are allowed to gamble (only ‘Message on Entry Too Few Points’).

 ## Usage